iffybooks/draw-with-code/README.md

 circle(30)
 ```

-❏ Now run the following commands one at a time and watch what happens.
-The `penup()` function
+❏ Now run the following commands one at a time and watch what happens:

 ```
 penup()